HydroModPy/HydroModPy/docs/_dev_notes/validation_cases_legacy_removal_report.md

 - public `load_npy*` validation helpers and the `HMP_ALLOW_LEGACY_NPY_VALIDATION` flag are gone;
 - validation field readers now require `store` + `sim_id`;
-- Boussinesq validation producers write in-memory fields directly to `SimulationCatalog` instead of rewriting structured `_postprocess/*.npy` files;
+- Boussinesq validation producers either write in-memory fields directly to `SimulationCatalog` or consume the production catalog emitted by `hydromodpy run`; they no longer rewrite structured `_postprocess/*.npy` files;
 - `launcher = "launcher_simulation"` metadata has been removed from
   validation cases and unit fixtures;